TerminalC3/TickyBot-Clone/README.md

 # TickyBot-Clone

 **Overview:**
-A clone of the TickyBot website created as a project for Chingu Voyage using flexbox.
+A clone of the TickyBot website created as a solo project for Chingu.

-**Deployed in github pages** https://terminalc3.github.io/TickyBot-Clone/
+**Deployed in GitHub pages** https://terminalc3.github.io/TickyBot-Clone/

 **Original website:**
 https://maknetaro.github.io/tickyBot/?ref=https://githubhelp.com